Ceres: Roman Goddess of Fertility and the Commoners

 Seasons Change

 According to the ruler of the underworld, Ceres’ daughter Proserpina had willingly eaten the pomegranate seeds.
 Virgil, one of the best poets amongst the ancient Romans, describes that Properina indeed agreed to this.
-But, it were only six seeds.
-Pluto therefore proposed that Proserpina would yearly return a month for every seed that she had eaten.
+But, there were only six seeds.
+Pluto therefore proposed that Proserpina would spend a month in the underworld for every seed that she had eaten.

 But in the end, Ceres was reunited with her daughter.
-Crops started to grow again, flowers started to blossom, babies started to be born again.
-Indeed, spring came.
-Summer would follow.
+Crops started to grow again, flowers started to blossom, and babies started to be born again.
 But, after the six months that cover the summer and the spring, Proserpina would return again to the underworld, leaving her mother in grief.

 So, indeed, the ancient Romans believed that Proserpina was in the underworld during autumn and winter, while being on the side of her mother Ceres in spring and summer.
 So if you’re blaming the weather gods for the bad weather, you can now direct any complaints straight to Ceres and her daughter Proserpina.

-It is true to some extent that Ceres’ most important function was that in relation to agriculture.
+It is true to some extent that Ceres’ most important function was in relation to agriculture.
 After all, most of the Roman art that was made about her focussed on this aspect of her.
-But, as indicated earlier, Ceres would be re-interpreted in several ways as her role of a Roman goddess.

 Ceres is also associated with the concept of human fertility, through her connections with motherhood and weddings.
-Many of her functions as the goddess of agriculture, or rather the goddess of fertility, were also shown at imperial coin images.
-Her face would be attributed with several forms of fertility, and depicted on the coins of the Roman empire.
+Many of her functions as the goddess of agriculture, or rather the goddess of fertility, were also shown in imperial coin images.
+Her face would be attributed to several forms of fertility, and depicted on the coins of the Roman Empire.

 Agricultural fertility